underlines/awesome-ml/llm-tools.md

 - [MemoRAG](https://github.com/qhjqhj00/memorag) uses Long Term Memory to build a global understanding of the entire document database and using these for clues during  retrieval and answer generation resulting in an increased answer quality
 - [LightRAG](https://github.com/hkuds/lightrag) hybrid indexing and retrieval strategy using graphs for high level retrieval and vectors for granular retrieval to improve answer quality
 - [mrag](https://github.com/spcl/mrag) Multi-Head RAG implements a novel scheme focused on queries that require fetching multiple documents with different contents spaced far away in the embedding model
+- [docling](https://github.com/DS4SD/docling) python document cracking and parsing library with OCR and layout recognition allowing for table and multi paragraph support
+- [unstructured](https://github.com/Unstructured-IO/unstructured) document preprocessing, parsing and cracking supporting multiple formats, OCR, layout recognition, table suport and more
+- [chonkie](https://github.com/bhavnicksm/chonkie) document chunking library that is easy, fast and supports token, semantic and other chunking strategies
+- [SurfSense](https://github.com/MODSetter/SurfSense) NotebookLM and Perplexity inspired assistant that autonomously researches a given topic and stores it in a knowledge base for you then search, chat or generate podcasts with your knowledge base
+- [dsRAG](https://github.com/D-Star-AI/dsRAG/) retrieval engine for challenging queries over dense text with semantic sectioning, autocontext and relevant segment extraction achieving much higher quality compared to naive retrieval strategies
+- [omniparse](https://github.com/adithya-s-k/omniparse) ingest, parse and optimize documents for LLM usage supporting audio, video, web pages, image and text inputs based on marker for PDF parsing
+- [chunkr](https://github.com/lumina-ai-inc/chunkr) parsing and chunking library supporting pdf, pptx, docx and excel files with layoud detection for tables, paragraphs and OCR built in
+- [llama_parse](https://github.com/run-llama/llama_parse) document parser supporting pdf, pptx, docx, xlsx, html with visual elements, layouts, tables and more
+- [pdf-extract-api](https://github.com/CatchTheTornado/pdf-extract-api) PDF parsing with layout and OCR support based on marker, surya-ocr and tesseract and has a PII removal function
+- [zerox](https://github.com/getomni-ai/zerox) document parser with layout preservation for markdown wrapping the OpenAI API or Azure using gpt-4o-mini and similar VLMs for nice markdown
+- [MegaParse](https://github.com/quivrhq/megaparse) document parser for multiple formats like PDF, docx and pptx with layout detection for tables, ToC, Headers and Footers and images
+- [farfalle](https://github.com/rashadphz/farfalle) perplexity inspired AI search engine with support for external search APIs like tavily, serper, bing or local searxng and remote and local LLMs

 ## Browser Extensions